 Automatic rollovers.
-Eligible rollover distributions also may include involuntary distributions that are more than \$1,000 but not more than \$5,000 and are made from a qualified plan to an IRA on behalf of a plan participant.
+Eligible rollover distributions may also include involuntary distributions that are more than \$1,000 but not more than \$5,000 and are made from a qualified plan to an IRA on behalf of a plan participant.
 Involuntary distributions are generally subject to the automatic rollover provisions of section 401(a)(31)(B) and must be paid in a direct rollover to an IRA, unless the plan participant elects to have the rollover made to another eligible retirement plan or to receive the distribution directly.

 For information on the notification requirements, see Explanation to Recipients Before Eligible Rollover Distributions (Section 402(f) Notice), later.
 For additional information, also see Notice 2005-5, 2005-3 I.R.B.
-337, available at IRS.gov/irb/2005-03 IRB/ar10.html, as modified by Notice 2005-95, 2005-51 I.R.B.
-1172, available at IRS.gov/irb/2005-51 IRB/ar12.html.
+337, available at IRS.gov/irb/2005-03 IRB#NOT-2005-5, as modified by Notice 2005-95, 2005-51 I.R.B.
+1172, available at IRS.gov/irb/2005-51 IRB#NOT-2005-95.